ImaginaryLandscape/deprecate_cmsplugin_filer/README.md

 5. If you once again run ./manage.py cms list plugins, you should see the cmsplugin-filer objects have been converted to djangocms-[file/link/picture] objects.

 6. Do a spotcheck of plugins on the site.
 This is where you may see errors related to previous FILER_LINK_STYLES that are now expecting corresponding templates to be created for each style.

+Still needed:

+- a migration for video plugins